MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-date-virtual-table.md

 |Period No.| The number of the period.|
 |Period Name |The name of the period.|

 For each period type, there are many records in the Date table.

+The `Period End` field returns the closing date at the end of the period.
+For more information, see [System.ClosingDate(Date) Method](methods-auto/system/system-closingdate-method.md).

 You can apply filters to the `Period Type`, `Period Start`, and `Period End` fields to easily get a subset or range of days, weeks, months, quarters, or years to use in your pages or reports.

 The date virtual table is most frequently used to provide a range of dates; the **Receivables- Payables** page is a typical example.

 You must create a list type page to access the Date virtual table.
 For more information, see [Page object](devenv-page-object.md).

 ## See also